mcpython4-coding/Documentation/mcpython/entity/Entity.md

             variable self.dimension

-            variable self.__position
+            variable self.unsafe_position - todo: move to nbt

-            variable self.rotation
+            variable self.rotation - todo: move to nbt

             variable self.inventories

-            variable self.harts
+            variable self.harts - todo: move to nbt

             variable self.chunk

             variable self.uuid

-            variable self.movement

             variable self.entity_height - the height of the entity, for positioning the child entity

-            variable self.parent - the entity this is riding
+            variable self.parent - the entity this is riding todo: move into nbt

-            variable self.child - the entity this is ridden by
+            variable self.child - the entity this is ridden by  todo: move into nbt

             variable self.nbt_data - dict holding entity data, automatically saved & loaded, when loading, data is put ontop of the existing dict